ecobee/webrtc-android/crashlytics-debug-symbols.md

 ## Uploading symbols
 Add/replace the `libwebrtc.aar` file in the `webrtc-module` under the `build` folder.
 Then execute this command to upload the symbols.

+You will need to install the firebase CLI [here](https://firebase.google.com/docs/cli)

 ```bash
   firebase crashlytics:symbols:upload --app=FROM_CRASHLYTICS_PROJECT_SETTINGS webrtc-module/build